openshift/pipelines-tutorial/install-operator.md

 OpenShift Pipelines is provided as an add-on on top of OpenShift that can be installed via an operator that is available in the OpenShift OperatorHub.

-Create a project called `pipelines` by clicking on **Projects > Create Project** in the web console.
-Alternatively, you can use `oc` or `kubectl` to create the project.

-Go to **Catalog > OperatorHub** in the web console.
-You can see the list of available operators for OpenShift provided by Red Hat as well as a community of partners and open-source projects.
+Go to **Catalog > OperatorHub** in the Web Console.
+You can see the list of available operators for OpenShift, provided by Red Hat as well as a community of partners and open-source projects.

 Click on **Integration & Delivery** category to find **OpenShift Pipeline Operator**.